yousseftechdev/PostMaker/README.md

 - Use variables in URLs, headers, and bodies
 - View and replay request history
 - Pretty-print and syntax highlight JSON and HTML responses and headers
-- Assertions for status codes and response content
+- Assertions for status codes and response content, with optional script execution
 - Chain requests from a file
 - Diff responses from history or files
 - Manage collections, global aliases, and variables (add, remove, clear)